Clash at the Castle (2024): Storylines

 The event comprised five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

-Scotland-native Drew McIntyre challenged for the World Heavyweight Championship in the main event.
+Scotland-native Drew McIntyre challenged for the World Heavyweight Championship in the main event in Glasgow against Damian Priest.

 On Night 2 of WrestleMania XL on April 7, Drew McIntyre won the World Heavyweight Championship.
 After the match, McIntyre taunted special guest commentator CM Punk, who he had been mocking for months, only for Punk to attack him.
 The Judgment Day's Damian Priest subsequently cashed in his Money in the Bank contract on McIntyre to win the title.
 On the May 13 episode of Raw, Priest agreed to give McIntyre a rematch once he was medically cleared from an elbow injury.
 At King and Queen of the Ring on May 25, WWE Chief Content Officer Paul "Triple H" Levesque announced that McIntyre was medically cleared and that Priest would defend the title against McIntyre in the latter's home country at Clash at the Castle: Scotland.
 On the last Raw before the event, after McIntyre claimed that Priest could not retain his championship without his Judgment Day stablemates ("Dirty" Dominik Mysterio, Finn Bálor, and JD McDonagh), Priest said that Bálor would face McIntyre later that night where if McIntyre won, all members of Judgment Day would be banned from ringside during the championship match, but if Bálor won, then Judgment Day would be allowed at ringside.
 McIntyre subsequently defeated Bálor.

 On the May 10 episode of SmackDown, Chelsea Green and Piper Niven were unhappy after WWE Women's Champion Bayley said she was looking forward to seeing Jade Cargill in the Queen of the Ring tournament; Cargill was scheduled to face Niven later that night, where Niven lost.
 Green and Niven continued to provoke Bayley, and a non-title match between Bayley and Green took place on the May 24 episode, where Bayley won.
 On the next episode, Green and Niven viciously attacked Bayley, and later that night, they both defeated Bayley in a tag team match.
 Later, Bayley was scheduled to defend the WWE Women's Championship against Niven in the latter's home country at Clash at the Castle: Scotland.